Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

     instant < expiration;
 ```

-While both versions of the `IsFoodEdible` function are similar, only one of them is actually pure.
-The first overload gets the current time from the system clock, which creates an implicit dependency on external state.
-In practice, this means that evaluating the function multiple times may very well produce different results even for the same input parameter, violating the first rule of purity.
+While both versions of the `IsFoodEdible` function are similar, only one of them is pure.
+The first overload gets the current time from the system clock, creating an implicit dependency on some external state.
+In practice, this means that evaluating the function multiple times may very well produce different results even for the same input parameters, which violates the first rule of purity.

 The other version takes the current time as an explicit parameter instead and thus does not exhibit that problem.
 Regardless of whether we call that function now or ten years into the future, the result is guaranteed to always be the same for the same input.
 In other words, the behavior of the function depends only on the parameters that were passed to it and nothing else.